How to Find Intended Parents in NY or NJ

 Surrogates that work with matching programs to find intended parents receive the agency’s services free of cost.
 The matching program typically conducts an initial screen of the prospective surrogate to ensure that she understands the surrogacy process and that she is prepared for it.
 The program should also evaluate her personal preferences regarding the type of intended parents she would be comfortable working with.
 After the initial screen is complete, the matching program sets out to connect her with a family matching her preferences.
 All services are paid for by the intended parents and never by the surrogate.

-Because surrogacy contracts are now , and there is no legal restriction on surrogates working with matching programs, a prospective New Jersey surrogate may use the services of a matching program to help her find appropriate intended parents.
+Because surrogacy contracts are now legally enforceable in New Jersey , and there are no legal restrictions on surrogates working with matching programs, a prospective New Jersey surrogate may use the services of a matching program to help her find appropriate intended parents.
 Remember, even if you choose to work with a matching program, the attorneys at Rumbold & Seidelman are still able to guide you through the legal aspects of your surrogacy journey.
+By contrast, once the New York Child Parent Security Act (CPSA) goes into effect in February of 2021, surrogacy matching programs will be required to be licensed by the state.
+The purpose of the implementing regulations will be to protect the rights and interests of all participants in the surrogacy arrangement.

 Finding Intended Parents on Your Own

-Women who wish to be a surrogate in New Jersey always have the right to find intended parents on their own, as well.
-A prospective surrogate residing in New Jersey may choose to search for intended parents on her own because this will provide her with greater control over the process.
+Women who wish to be a surrogate in New Jersey or New York have the right to find intended parents on their own.
+A prospective surrogate may choose to search for intended parents on her own because this will provide her with greater control over the process.
 At the same time, however, the prospective surrogate must be prepared to take on the added responsibility that would involve.

 A prospective surrogate may wonder how to find intended parents in New York or New Jersey independently.
 There are resources you can use to locate intended parents including the internet, print ads posted by intended parents, social media matching groups, and networking with family and friends.
 A surrogate taking this route may find it will take her longer to identify appropriate intended parents, especially those that hold the same preferences and goals as she does for the journey ahead.